 The regulations prohibit the loading, transport and discharge of petroleum to or from a designated ship unless directed to do so by a representative of the Libyan Government (see regulation 14).

 The regulations also prohibit engaging in any financial transactions relating to petroleum from Libya that has been transported on a ship designated by the UN (see regulation 16).

 Ships that have been designated by the UN(external link) are prohibited from entering a New Zealand port (see regulation 13).

 The regulations also prohibit providing bunkering services to a designated ship (see regulation 17).

 The regulations prohibit providing any training or assistance related to military activities or the provision, manufacture or use of any arms to a person in Libya (with some exceptions) (see regulation 12).

-The regulations prohibit people designated by the UN from entering or transiting through New Zealand (see regulation 23).
-You can access the list of people and entities designated by the UN here(external link).
+The regulations prohibit people designated by the UN(external link) from entering or transiting through New Zealand (see regulation 23).